RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 in distributed systems, and CAP has now been superseded by more precise results, so it is of mostly historical interest today.

+**Total order broadcast** is asynchronous: messages are guaranteed to be delivered reliably in a fixed order, but there is no guarantee about when a message will be delivered (so one recipient may lag behind the others).
+By contrast, **linearizability** is a recency guarantee: a read is guaranteed to see the latest value written.